Bob Fass, ’60s counterculture curator and radio pioneer, dies at 87

 Mr. Fass and other staff members occupied the station studios in a former church on Manhattan’s Upper East Side.
 Later, when he refused to sign a statement apologizing for the revolt, Mr. Fass was banned from the station and was largely unemployed for five years.
 For a time, he hosted a public-access cable TV show called “If I Can’t Dance, You Can Keep Your Revolution.”
 He worked in a call center, selling tickets to shows at Lincoln Center.

 “Radio Unnameable” returned to WBAI in 1982, but Mr. Fass was never again an every-night presence, was no longer paid and was viewed by a series of station managers as a relic of a vanished time.
-He lived for many years on Social Security and his wife Lynnie’s salary as a research librarian at a law firm.
+He lived for many years on Social Security and his wife Lynnie Tofte’s salary as a research librarian at a law firm.
 Devoted listeners also raised money to support him.

 Mr. Fass’s first marriage, to Bridget Potter, ended in divorce.
 He married Tofte in 1997; they had lived together for more than a decade before that.